 To shed light on the issues, the project consisted of several parts:

-Participation and observation of the process-work in the municipality (participation in meetings regarding the area and function program and then the scheme design, interviews, site visit and visit to the newly established security building close to the plot, discussions, etc.).
+• participation and observation of the process work in the municipality (participation in meetings regarding the area and function programme and then the scheme design, interviews, a site visit and a visit to the newly established security building close to the plot, discussions, etc.);

-Obtaining experiences and input through semi structured group interviews in five large cities with key informants from the housing and service area (the Norwegian State Housing Bank's metropolitan network)
+• obtaining experiences and input through semi-structured group interviews in five large cities with key informants from the housing and service area (the Norwegian State Housing Bank's metropolitan network) and conducting qualitative interviews with key informants from the field of practice, managers, and employees in housing and mental health care in Trondheim municipality;

-An innovative research approach that seeks innovative solutions and development can be illustrated using this figure:
+An innovative research approach that seeks innovative solutions and development can be illustrated by Figure 1.

-Figure 1.
-An innovation-driven research approach is based on recognizing a defined challenge and then establishing insight into current solutions, established knowledge in the field, needs and opportunities, and through this create a plan for further development that can create new innovative solutions.
+Figure 1: an innovation-driven research approach is based on recognising a defined challenge and then establishing insight into current solutions, established knowledge in the field, needs, and opportunities, and through this, creating a plan for further development that can create new innovative solutions.
 Illustration: SINTEF Community.

 Participation in the municipal process

-The research group had planned to conduct two workshops in the project.
-As a result of Covid, restrictions and infection control, general meetings were set up digitally.
+The research group had planned to conduct two workshops on the project.
+Due to COVID, restrictions, and infection control, we set up general meetings digitally.
 In two of the digital meetings, the research group presented earlier research related to the target group.
-A physical meeting was later held where Trondheim municipality invited the Division of Mental Health Care at St.Olav hospital.
+A physical meeting was later held where Trondheim municipality invited the Division of Mental Health Care at St.Olav Hospital.
 This meeting was led by Trondheim Municipality.

 3. Results